Antiphonary: Early history

-The plainsong melodies found in the Roman antiphonary and the "Graduale" have received the general title of "Gregorian Chant", in honour of pope Gregory the Great (r.
-590–604), to whom a tradition, supported by internal and external evidence, ascribes the work of revising and collecting into the various texts and chants of the liturgy.

-Doubtless the ancient missal contained only those texts which were appointed for the celebrant, and did not include the texts which were to be chanted by the cantor and choir; and the "Antiphonarium Missæ" supplied the omitted texts for the choir as well as the chants in which the texts were to be sung.
-The importance of the Gregorian Antiphonary is found in the enduring stamp it impressed on the Roman liturgy.
+Gregory the Great is traditionally considered to have revised and collected the various texts and chants of the liturgy, giving rise to the term "Gregorian Chant" for liturgical plainsong melodies.
+The Gregorian Antiphonary, and the supplemental Antiphonarium Missae, left an enduring influence on the Roman liturgy.

 Earlier popes had given, a medieval writer assures us, attention to the chants; and he specifies St. Damasus (d.
 384), St. Leo (d.
 461), St. Gelasius (d.
 496), St. Symmachus (d.
 514), St. John I (d.
 526) and Boniface II (d.
 532).
 It is true, also, that the chants used at Milan were styled, in honour of St. Ambrose (called the "Father of Church Song"), the Ambrosian Chant.

 But it is not known whether any collection of the chants had been made before that of St. Gregory, concerning which his ninth-century biographer, John the Deacon, wrote: Antiphonarium centonem … compilavit.
 The authentic antiphonary mentioned by the biographer has not as yet been found.
 What was its character?
 What is meant by cento ("patchwork")?